Skip to main content

 Security incidents are classified by severity:

-• Critical (P1): Active exploitation, data exfiltration, or service outage affecting customers.
-Immediate response required.
+• Critical (P1): Active exploitation, data exfiltration, or a material service outage affecting customers.
+Highest-priority response.

 • High (P2): Confirmed security compromise with potential for data loss or service impact.
-Response within 1 hour.
+Prompt prioritized response.

 • Medium (P3): Suspicious activity or vulnerability that could lead to a compromise.
-Response within 4 hours.
+Response based on assessed risk and impact.

 • Low (P4): Minor security events with limited impact.
-Response within 24 hours.
+Managed through normal operational processes.

 4. Incident Response Phases